SimSCOOD: Systematic Analysis of Out-of-Distribution Generalization in Fine-tuned Source Code Models: Experiments

 \subsection{Setups}

-\paragraph{Pre-trained Models.} We analyze the behavior of six widely-used pre-trained models for source code.
-These models are designed using a variety of architectures, pre-training objective functions, numbers of parameters, and pre-training dataset sizes.
-CodeBERT \citep{codebert} is an encoder-only transformer-based model that is pre-trained using the CodeSerchNet dataset \citep{husain2019codesearchnet}.
-This dataset consists of 2.1M pairs of individual functions and code documentation with 6.4M code-only data items across multiple programming languages.
-GraphCodeBERT \citep{graphcodebert} extends CodeBERT using a semantic-aware pre-training objective function.
-PLBART~\citep{plbart} is a BART-based \cite{Lewis2020BARTDS} encoder-decoder transformer that is pre-trained with a source code dataset of 470M Java functions and 210M Python functions, associated with 47M natural language descriptions.
-Additionally, we study PLBART CS which uses CodeSerchNet~\citep{husain2019codesearchnet} as pre-training dataset.
+\paragraph{Pretrained Models.} We analyze the behavior of four widely-used pretrained models for source codes.
+These models are designed using a variety of architectures, pre-training objective functions, numbers of parameters, and pre-training datasets.
+GraphCodeBERT~\citep{graphcodebert} is an encoder-only pretrained model, which extends the capabilities of CodeBERT~\citep{codebert} by incorporating a semantic-aware pre-training objective function.
 CodeT5~\citep{codet5} employs T5~\cite{t5} encoder-decoder architecture.
-In our implementations, we use CodeT5-base with 220M parameters and CodeT5-small with 60M parameters.
-We provide more models' details in \autoref{app:pre-train}.
+In our implementations, we use CodeT5-base with 220M parameters.
+Here, we also investigate the behavior of larger models, including CodeT5+~\cite{wang2023codet5p} with 770M parameters and Code Llama with 13B parameters.
+CodeT5+~\cite{wang2023codet5p} is an extension of CodeT5~\cite{codet5}, and Code Llama~\cite{codellama} is a decoder-only build on top of Llama 2~\cite{touvron2023llama} for code-specialized tasks.
+We provide more details in \autoref{app:pre-train}.

-\paragraph{Downstream Tasks.} We study the behavior of the models on three different downstream tasks, including text-to-code generation, code refinement, and code translation.
+\paragraph{Downstream Tasks.} We study the behavior of the models on two different downstream tasks, including text-to-code generation and code refinement.
 These tasks are part of the most challenging tasks in the CodeXGLUE benchmark \citep{codexglue}. \textbf{Text-to-code} is the task of generating a program given a natural language description.
 In CodeXGLUE benchmark \citep{codexglue}, CONCODE dataset~\citep{iyer-concode} is proposed for this task. \textbf{Code refinement} is the task of resolving the bugs in a given program by automatically generating a corrected program.
-We use the medium dataset of \citet{tufano2019empirical}. \textbf{Code translation} is the task of translating the program from one programming language to another.
-We use the released dataset of \citet{codexglue} to translate from CSharp functions to Java functions.
+We use the medium dataset of \citet{tufano2019empirical}.